-You can use this procedure to safely remove a portable computer from a docking station.
+This topic provides a procedure that you can use to safely remove a portable computer from a docking station.

 Removing a portable computer without using Undock can result in system instability, data loss, or even hardware damage.
-To avoid loss or damage, use Undock to undock your computer, or shut down the portable computer and then undock it while it is powered off.
+To avoid loss or damage, use Undock to undock your computer, or shut down the system and undock the portable computer while your system is off.
 Undocking a portable computer while it is in either standby mode or hibernate mode can result in data loss and system instability.

 Any user account can be used to complete this procedure.